combi-3d/CoMBI-Sliding-microtome/README.md

 # CoMBI-S (sliding microtome)

 1. STL file for making a white attachment of paraffin block by 3D printer (Fig. 4, designed by Josephine Galipon and Hiroyoshi Shirahata).
 Choose filament color as you need as a background color.
-In our report, we made bases in white, and also add white crayon into paraffin, to get better contrast between specimen and background.
+In our report, we made attachments in white, and also add white crayon into paraffin, to get better contrast between specimen and background.

 2. Arduino sketch for CoMBI-S low-cost system (Suppl.
 Fig. S2, written by Tohru Murakami)